the-teachingRSE-project/competencies/competencies.md

     - \usepackage{longtable}
     - \newcommand{\blandscape}{\begin{landscape}}
     - \newcommand{\elandscape}{\end{landscape}}
+---
----Applications of them in an individual's career can be found in the appendix.
+Applications of them in an individual's career can be found in the appendix.
-An omission that we'd like to highlight is that RSEs that choose explicitely a science supporting role outside of research will not be eligible for funding under the statutes of a lot of funding organisations that require a PhD at minimum.
+An omission that we'd like to highlight is that RSEs that choose explicitly a science supporting role outside of research will not be eligible for funding under the statutes of a lot of funding organisations that require a PhD at minimum.
 To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves we propose the introduction of a "science enabling doctor" that can be handed out on an honorary basis by certain institutions.